Overall construction activity

 Civil engineering

-In 2023, the volume of public tenders amounted to €16,971 million, mainly due to investments included in the National Recovery and Resilience Plan; railway and road projects received the largest share of investment.
+In 2024 the volume of public tenders amounted to € 17 016 million notably because of the investments included in the national Recovery and Resilience Plan; railway and road projects received the largest share of the investment.

-An investment deficit in public works has been observed since 2011.
-Although the graph shows a general increasing trend, it is important to note that the volume of investment in this segment in 2015, the starting point for the graph, was only €5,762 million, a very low figure.
-The stimulus provided by the Plan for 2021-2023 has alleviated this situation to some extent, but the investments that the country needs, particularly in sustainable mobility, water and the environment, and energy, require that the budgetary insufficiency of the last decade on the part of public administrations be reversed to allow an upward trend in investment.
+An investment deficit in public civil engineering works has been noticed since 2011.
+The stimulus provided by the Plan for the period 2021-2024 has alleviated to some extent that situation, however the investment that the country needs mainly in sustainable mobility, water and environment and energy, requires that the budgetary insufficiency over the last decade on the part of the Public Administrations, prior to the RRF, may be reversed to enable a sustainable upward investment trend.

 Prices of construction materials